Roundup Speculative

 Welcome to the Rabbit Hole

-I’ve spent an embarrassing number of hours scrolling through r/GTA6, GTAForums, Twitter, and even TikTok threads (yes, we’ve reached that point).
-And I’ve compiled the most notable theories — from the most plausible to the most deranged.
-Buckle up.
+After an embarrassing number of hours scrolling through r/GTA6, GTAForums, Twitter, and TikTok threads (yes, we’ve reached that point), here’s a compilation of the most notable theories, from the most plausible to the most deranged.

 The Leonida Keys, source of countless fan theories